 SKILLS DEVELOPMENT

 SULSA is committed to supporting lifelong learning and equal opportunity to access skills development.
-Through our multiple skills training programs we are raising awareness of careers in the life sciences and supporting researchers in realising and unlocking their potential.
+Through our skills training programmes and events we are raising awareness of careers in the life sciences and supporting researchers in realising and unlocking their potential in whichever path they choose.

 01